kalch/Docs/aspnet/hosting/aspnet-core-module.rst

 Setting Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ASP.NET Core module allows you specify environment variables for the process specified in the ``processPath`` setting by specifying them in ``environmentVariables`` child attribute to the ``aspNetCore`` attribute.
+The ASP.NET Core Module allows you specify environment variables for the process specified in the ``processPath`` setting by specifying them in ``environmentVariables`` child attribute to the ``aspNetCore`` attribute.
 The example below illustrates how you would use it.

 .. literalinclude:: aspnet-core-module/sample/web.config
   :language: xml